Change baker options#

 Single signature account

-3. Click Update baker stake.
+3. Click Update validator stake.

-screen showing all baker options
+screen showing all validator options

 4. Enter the new amount that you want to stake if you want to change the amount.
 Change the restaking preference if you want to change that.
 Click Continue.